qouteall/immptl/docs/wiki/Miscellaneous.md

 In older MC versions, this mod is problematic with OptiFine so it's not recommended to use this mod with OptiFine.

-### Rendering Issues with Iris Shaders

-Following things cannot be correctly rendered with shaders:

-* Semi-transparent things (e.g. stained glass) in front of the portal.
-(Due to that, all mirrors will cover the glass texture with shaders on)
-* Portal overlay
-* Fuse-view portals
-* Cross portal entity rendering
-* Temporal Anti Aliasing (TAA) when a portal is in view
-* Motion Blur when a portal is in view
-* World Curvature with portals

-SEUS PTGI shader is incompatible.

 ### What Happens if I Remove ImmPtl?